hilmoo/SCL-app/README.md

 ## Run with executable app
 If you use the executable file, the app will take a little longer to open.
-1. Download the app here.
+1. Download the app <a href="https://github.com/hilmoo/SCL-app/releases/tag/stable">here</a>.
 3. Run the app using the executable file.

 ## Run with Python